Last Updated: July 19, 2021

 In addition, as required by federal laws targeting terrorism funding and money laundering activities, we collect information and take actions necessary to verify the identity of individuals and organizations with whom we do business.
 Consequently, we reserve the right to disclose any information we deem necessary to comply with any applicable laws, regulations, legal process, or governmental request, including personally identifiable information, to the extent permitted by law.

-We also may share your personal information with our third party providers to assist us in providing you with our services.
+We also may share your personal information with our third party providers to assist us in providing, improving and/or enhancing our services to you and to our customers generally.

 Any disclosure of personal information, including those situations described above, will be made only as permitted by law, including compliance with all applicable state and federal financial privacy laws.